elastic/edot-collector-configurator/README.md

 -   A list of required arguments (with associated environment variables, if applicable)

 > [!NOTE]
-> Command line arguments have preference over environment variables.
+> Command line arguments have preference over environment variables when both are available.

 ### Step 3 - Build the configuration